kolkhis/tech-notes/misc/tcp.md

     - Firewalls
         - Unified Threat Management (UTM): Multiple layers of security appliances that protect the system.
+        - Next Gen Firewalls
-        - Next Gen Firewalls: Application level firewalls that are aware of what the app is doing, can adapt to various apps, users, and devices.
+            - These are application level firewalls that are aware of what the app is doing, can adapt to various apps, users, and devices.
             - E.g., they'd know what a header should look like when passed into a backend application.
         - Web Application Firewalls